 Our tour guide was so knowledgeable about the area and took us through the winding streets and pointed out bits of history and background.
 We would never have seen half the things we did in Montmartre had it not been for the Viator walking tour!
 The tour concluded gloriously at the white-domed Basilica of the Sacré-Cœur which is on top of a giant hill and which looks out over Paris.

 There is no way we would have seen the gorgeous area (or gotten photos of ourselves) if it wouldn’t have been for the wonderful Viator tour.
+These are the best ways on how to get great photos of you and your husband and see the sights in Paris!

 Thank you to Travelshoot and Viator for showing us Paris and providing us with some gorgeous photos that we will forever cherish.
 There was no obligation to write this post, I am doing so because we truly enjoyed our experiences with the two companies and I wanted to share my recommendations with the world.
 As always all thoughts and opinions are mine alone.
 To read more about our time in Europe, please see 2 Days in Dublin and the Dublin Bay Area, Guide to Central London: Where to Stay and What to See, Viewing Art in the Heart of Paris, and 5 Reasons to Stay at the Hotel Eugene en Ville in Paris.